 National Advisory Committee on Institutional Quality and Integrity (NACIQI), U.S. Department of Education.

-Request for nominations to serve on the National Advisory Committee on Institutional Quality and Integrity (NACIQI).
+Request for student nominees for appointment to serve on the National Advisory Committee on Institutional Quality and Integrity (NACIQI).

-You may submit nominations, including attachments via email to: firstname.lastname@example.org (specify in the email subject line “NACIQI Nomination”).
+You may submit nomination(s), including attachments via email to: firstname.lastname@example.org (specify in the email subject line “NACIQI Student Nomination”).
 For questions, please contact the U. S. Department of Education, Committee Management Office at (202) 401-3677.

 Start Supplemental Information